J-0987/Portfolio-challenge-20-/README.md

 ## Acknowledgements

-This project was developed and executed by Owen and Jasmine as a part of a class project.
+This project was developed and executed by Jasmine after a fews of studying React.
-# challenge-20